 The GIL Users Group Meeting provides the opportunity for institutions using the Voyager ILS to gather and exchange information with their peers.
-GIL users are dedicated to excellence, using their creativity to solve problems and address user needs, and the GUGM 2014 theme, Innovative Solutions, recognizes this flexibility and resourcefulness, and encourages the USG community to come together to share unique approaches to addressing challenges and strengthening services.
+GIL users are dedicated to excellence, using their creativity to solve problems and address user needs, and the GUGM 2015 theme, Collaboration and Convergence, recognizes this flexibility and resourcefulness, and encourages the USG community to come together to share unique approaches to working in a collaborative and continually changing environment.

 GUGM’s agenda (which will be available before Registration opens) includes non-Voyager topics.
 You do not have to be a University System of Georgia (USG) library or a Voyager user to attend.
 Other libraries interested in attending are welcome.

 Roy Tennant is a Senior Program Officer for OCLC Research, where he manages projects relating to technology, infrastructure, and standards.
 Previous employers include the California Digital Library and the University of California, Berkeley.

 Roy is the creator and owner of the Web4Lib and XML4Lib electronic discussions, and the creator and editor of Current Cites, a current awareness newsletter published every month since 1990.